Nathan J. Robinson: Political views

 Robinson is a proponent of libertarian socialism, citing Noam Chomsky as his main political influence.
 He has criticized both totalitarian state socialism and free-market libertarian capitalism.

-He supports LGBTQ rights, abortion rights, animal rights, and Medicare for All.
+He supports abortion rights, animal rights, and Medicare for All.
+He supports LGBTQ rights.

 Robinson has been critical of American foreign policy, including its military interventions in Afghanistan, Syria, and Iraq.
 He has remained critical of Israel and its human rights record.
 He has also criticized the United States' support for Israel and the United States' hostility towards critics of Israel.

 Robinson supported Bernie Sanders in the 2016 United States presidential election.
 After Sanders lost the Democratic nomination to Hillary Clinton, Robinson voted for Clinton.
-In the 2020 United States presidential election he supported Sanders again, and then Joe Biden after Biden won the Democratic nomination.
-Despite being critical of Biden and Kamala Harris, he believed that Donald Trump was a greater threat.
+In the 2020 United States presidential election he supported Sanders again.

+According to reporter Alaric DeArment, writing in Above the Law, when Tara Reade alleged that Joe Biden had sexually assaulted her, Robinson published articles in Current Affairs "equating genuine skepticism with ad hominem attacks against Reade".
+One of the articles had the headline "Everything Has Changed Overnight" and he wrote another article supporting Reade's allegation.
+As editor of Current Affairs, he published a transcript of Reade's interview with Katie Halper.
+DeArment wrote that Robinson's conversations with Reade and her brother Collin Moulton "amounted to PR consulting, while operating in a journalistic capacity.
+This creates a significant conflict of interest—something that journalists are taught early on to avoid".

-Robinson identifies as an atheist, and he has criticized prominent exponents of New Atheism, such as Sam Harris, Christopher Hitchens, and Richard Dawkins, saying, "at their worst they were bigoted and ignorant, possessing the very qualities that they deplored in the religious".
+Robinson identifies as an atheist, but has criticized prominent exponents of New Atheism, including Sam Harris, Christopher Hitchens, and Richard Dawkins, saying, "at their worst they were bigoted and ignorant, possessing the very qualities that they deplored in the religious".